ApiLogicServer/Docs/docs/DevOps-Containers.md

 !!! pied-piper ":bulb: Best Practice for deployment, worth considering but *optional* for dev"

-    It's worth emphasizing that your decision to use *Dev Containers* has no effect on using containers *for deployment*.
-Dev Containers for *deployment* are a best practice.  *Dev Containers* provide interesting value, and should be considered, but you can create deployment containers no matter what decision you take.
+    It's worth emphasizing that your decision to use *Dev Containers* has no effect on using containers *for deployment*.  *Containers for deployment* are a best practice.  *Dev Containers* provide interesting value, and should be considered, but you can create deployment containers no matter what decision you take.

     As you evalute Dev Containers, be aware API Logic Projects will run either way.
 Or both: you can switch back and forth as you determine which approach is best for your team.